 The other partner may prefer a slower process, with ample time and opportunity to express him- or herself.
 Action-oriented partners may think that talking about feelings and expressing sadness is a waste of time an, indeed, may feel worse when they talk about their pain.
 On a practical level, this may become problematic if the action-oriented partner rushes into a precipitous decision that has long-term effects, not only for the other partner, but for the couple and any possible offspring as well.
 On an emotional level, the different coping styles can lead to feelings of isolation and disconnection between the partners.

 Do you have a client like Anita?
-Might he or she benefit from hearing this track?
+Might he or she benefit from hearing this section?

-On this track, we have discussed couple issues in the mobilization phase.
+In this section, we have discussed couple issues in the mobilization phase.
 These have included shock and disbelief, losses, communication gaps and problem solving versus expression of emotion.

-On the next track, we will discuss a therapeutic approach to mobilization.
+In the next section, we will discuss a therapeutic approach to mobilization.
 This will include externalizing the infertility, eliciting the story, evoking the future and curtailing the shame.